 245-3321 / +1 (512) 478-9000.

-The 2019 ACFE Law Enforcement and Government Anti-Fraud Summit is unmatched in scope and effectiveness and is backed by our unconditional satisfaction guarantee.
+The 2020 ACFE Government Anti-Fraud Summit is unmatched in scope and effectiveness and is backed by our unconditional satisfaction guarantee.
 If you attend this conference or any ACFE event and are not completely satisfied,

 please contact an ACFE Member Services Representative at +1 (512) 478-9000.